fireice-uk/xmr-stak/doc/compile.md

 - `XMR-STAK_COMPILE` select the CPU compute architecture (default: native)
   - native means the miner binary can be used only on the system where it is compiled but will archive the highest hash rate
   - use `cmake .. -DXMR-STAK_COMPILE=generic` to run the miner on all CPU's with sse2

-### only available for Windows
-- `WIN_UAC` will enable or disable the "Run As Administrator" prompt on Windows.
-  - UAC confirmation is needed to use large pages on Windows 7.
-  - On Windows 10 it is only needed once to set up the account to use them.

 ## CPU Build Options